Gully: Formation and consequences

 Gully erosion can progress through a variety and combination of processes.
 The erosion processes include incision and bank erosion by water flow, mass movement of saturated or unsaturated bank or wall material, groundwater seepage - sapping the overlying material, collapse of soil pipes or tunnels in dispersive soils, or a combination of these to a greater or lesser degree.
-Hillsides are more prone to gully erosion when they are cleared of vegetation cover through deforestation, over-grazing, or other means.
+Hillsides are more prone to gully erosion when they are cleared of vegetation cover through deforestation, overgrazing, or other means.
 Gullies in rangelands can be initiated by concentrated water flow down tracks worn by livestock or vehicle tracks.
 The flowing water easily carries the eroded soil after being dislodged from the ground, typically when rainfall falls during short, intense storms such as thunderstorms.

-A gully may grow in length through headward (i.e., upstream) erosion at a knick point.
+A gully may grow in length through headward (i.e., upstream) erosion at a knickpoint.
 This erosion can result from interflow and soil piping (internal erosion) as well as surface runoff.
 Gully erosion may also advance laterally through similar methods, including mass movement, acting on the gully walls (banks), and the development of 'branches' (a type of tributary).

 Gullies reduce the productivity of farmlands where they incise into the land and produce sediment that may choke downstream waterbodies and reduce water quality within the drainage system and lake or coastal system.
 Because of this, much effort is invested into the study of gullies within the scope of geomorphology and soil science, in the prevention of gully erosion, and in remediation and rehabilitation of gullied landscapes.
 The total soil loss from gully formation and subsequent downstream river sedimentation can be substantial, especially from unstable soil materials prone to dispersion.

 When water is directed over exposed ground, gully erosion removes soil near drainage lines.
 This may result in divided properties, loss of arable land, diminished amenities, and decreased property values.
 Additionally, it can lead to sedimentation, discoloration of the water supply, and creating a haven for rodents.

 Water rushing over exposed, naked soil creates gullies and ridges that erode rock and soil.
 When water rushes across exposed terrain, it erodes or pushes dirt away, creating rills.
 Gravity causes rift erosion on a downward slope, with steeper slopes generating greater water flow.
 Sandier terrains are more commonly affected by rills most prevalent during the rainier months.
 Gullies develop when a rill is neglected for an extended time, thickening and expanding as soil erosion persists.

 The factors influencing gully erosion were investigated in Zaria, Kaduna state, Nigeria, utilizing SRTM data, soil samples, rainfall data, and satellite imagery.
 The findings indicated that the factors that had the biggest effects on gully erosion were slope (56%) and rainfall (26%), land cover (12%), and soil (6%).
 The investigation concluded that each particular component significantly influenced soil loss.